Our Mission

 • Comply with the project’s multiple-blind and non-collaboration rules

-Some research teams will additionally be asked to participate in interviews, as specified in the study plan.
+Research teams will be asked to complete brief pre- and post-study surveys.
+Some research teams will additionally be asked to submit a pre-registration of their research plan and/or to participate in interviews, as specified in the study plan.

 All research teams answer the same two core questions: